paigeadelethompson/linux-kernel-builds/README.md

 # Don't panic
 Whatever problem you're having is not impossible to solve:
-- `console=ttyS0,115200n8 console=tty0` and get a serial cable, or use a VM's serial port.
+- `console=ttyS0,115200n8 console=tty0` and get a serial cable, or use a VM's serial port, if you can't get video to troubleshoot
 - Feel free to open an issue on this repository and I'll be glad to try and help you